For People with Bad Credit, China's 'Social Credit' Scores Sound Like an Actual Nightmare

 China is scoring more than just their citizens’ credit history.

-The Chinese government began building this credit system about three years ago, and by 2020, it plans to have assigned a score to all of its 1.4 billion citizens.
 While the harsher-than-average punishments for slipping up might seem a little nuts, upon first glance, this doesn’t seem so much different from our system.

 But these scores aren’t just markers of a person’s financial history.
-While the new Chinese scores do take into account missed payments and delinquent accounts, just like ours do, they also take it several steps further.
+While the new Chinese government scores do take into account missed payments and delinquent accounts, just like ours do, they also take it several steps further.
 These scores are actually a marker of a person’s “social credit,” and the way they’re calculated has critics of the system up in arms.

 “Good” behavior is rewarded while “bad” behavior is punished.